viebel/blog.klipse.tech/_posts/2021-08-24-data-validation-with-json-schema.md

 };
 ~~~

-A couple of remarks regarding the syntax of this JSON schema:
+A couple of remarks regarding the syntax of this JSON Schema:

 1. Data is expected to be a map (in JSON, a map is called an object)
 1. Only `firstName` and `lastName` fields are required